Past the cemetery gates and amongst the writers’ graves

 Your eyes had once, and of their shadows deep

-Who amongst us has not longed to reach out once more to a lost love one, someone who’s vanished from your life through death or circumstance?
+Who amongst us has not longed to reach out once more to a lost loved one, someone who’s vanished from your life through death or circumstance?
 I can keenly remember moments where just a tiny whisper or hearty laugh would have meant the world.
 One last hug from grandma, one last crinkly smile from your favorite uncle…even one last cuddle with your childhood pet.
 It’s all encapsulated in that one verse.

 And the stately ships go on